Have you seen psychedelic plant medicines for sale online? Maybe you’ve even bought some before… Or perhaps you sell them yourself!

 Indeed, a 2012 report from the International Narcotics Control Board notes the rapid increase in popularity of ayahuasca brews, and encourages individual countries to take “appropriate action” against the misuse and trafficking of ayahuasca plants.

-Therefore the authors argue that retailers and facilitators must avoid bringing further attention to ayahuasca in the Netherlands.
-Although they do not explicitly indicate what “irresponsible” ayahuasca use looks like, we can assume this means basic things like:
+Therefore retailers and facilitators might want to avoid bringing further attention to ayahuasca in the Netherlands.
+Although it’s not clear exactly what “irresponsible” ayahuasca use looks like, we can assume this means basic things like:

 - Keeping activities legal